crashmaster35/TWM/README.md

-# ToroWM
+# TWM

-**ToroWM** is a lightweight window manager being designed for the **ToroKernel** and will run on **ToroOS**.
+**TWM** is a lightweight window manager being designed for the **ToroKernel** and will run on **ToroOS**.
 The project is currently in the **design phase**, and no development has started yet.
 The goal is to provide a basic window management system with minimal system overhead, while maintaining compatibility with the ToroKernel's architecture.

 On the **[Wiki](https://github.com/crashmaster35/ToroWM/wiki)** section you can see the design documentation.